FAIR2-for-research-software/Documentation/episodes/introduction.md

 ### Well-documented example

 Now let's look at an example of best practices in documenting research software.
+(These code snippets are part of the end-product of this course, so don't worry if they don't make sense yet!)

 ::: group-tab